karisdalton/karisdalton/README.md

 # Karis Dalton

-I'm Dalton, and I am a developer.
+I'm Dalton, and I am a Software developer.
 I really enjoy learning languages and frameworks like React and React Native, as well as work in python.
 I also enjoy networking, UI, UX and design in general.

 ## Skills and Experience
 * ⚛ React